 - On the top of that open compartment is where you’ll see your furnace filter resting on two metal supports.

-- When putting in the new filter, look at the perimeter of the filter for an arrow that indicates the air flow direction, to make sure you’re installing the filter in the proper direction.
+- When putting in the new filter, look at the perimeter of the filter for an arrow that shows you the air flow direction, to make sure you’re installing the filter in the correct direction.
 In nearly all cases, the arrow should point towards the main part (or top) of the furnace.